lbelzile/math80667a/docs/03-completely_randomized_trials.md

 This chapter focuses on experiments where potentially multiple factors of interest are manipulated by the experimenter to study their impact.
 If the allocation of observational units to each treatment combination is completely random, the resulting experiment is a completely randomized design.

-Most of the time, we will be interest in comparing the average response for each treatment combination: this underlies the analysis of variance model.

-The objective is to present some of the basic concepts surrounding  hypothesis test, model validation, multiple testing, the interplay between power, effect size and sample size, etc. with the easiest possible model to build intuition for these concepts.
-They are readily generalized to more complicated linear models.

 The one-way analysis of variance describes the most simple experimental setup one can consider: completely randomized experiments with one factor, in which we are solely interested in the effect of a single treatment variable with multiple levels.

-The focus is on comparisons of the average of a single outcome variable with $K$ different treatments levels, each defining a sub-population differing only in the treatment they received.

 ## One-way analysis of variance

+The focus is on comparisons of the average of a single outcome variable with $K$ different treatments levels, each defining a sub-population differing only in the experimental condition they received.
 A **one-way analysis of variance** compares the sample averages of each treatment group $T_1, \ldots, T_K$ to try and determine if the population averages could be the same.
 Since we have $K$ groups, there will be $K$ averages (one per group) to estimate.

 Let $\mu_1, \ldots, \mu_K$ denote the theoretical (unknown) mean (aka expectation) of each of the $K$ sub-populations defined by the different treatments.
 Lack of difference between treatments is equivalent to equality of means, which translates into the hypotheses
 \begin{align*}